Egoluback/hoodwinked_sna/README.md

 5. Voting to banish 1 player
 6. Repeat the process until there are no players/killer was banished
 ### Issues
 - we noticed a bad LLama 3.1 8b ability to remember all complex instructions about the game.
-We had to make complex system prompt and lots of modifications of other prompts to aboid confusions and inadequate behaviour
+We had to make complex system prompt and lots of modifications of other prompts to avoid confusions and inadequate behaviour
 - we noticed model's unability to rate other players in zero-shot (without detailed thinking in natural language).
 We assume it will also improve by using larger model
 ### Experiments
 All experiments were performed on a100 40g videocard. <br />